guardian/security-hq/hq/markdown/wazuh.md

 So, for example to check the wazuh status for *all instances tagged 'amiable'* I would run:

 `ssm cmd -c "service wazuh-agent status | grep Active && journalctl -u wazuh-agent | grep Valid" -p deployTools  -t amiable`

+If you just want to run the command on a specific instance you can use `-i` instead of `-t` and specify the instance id.

 In a happy scenario this should give you output looking a bit like this, telling you that the agent is running  and has authenticated correctly.